Cypress Assertions – Complete Guide with Examples

-Cypress Assertions: First we will try to understand what exactly is Cypress? and why is it used?
+Cypress Assertions: First, we will try to understand what exactly Cypress is.
+And why is it used?

-So, Cypress is a new age Test Automation tool used for Web application automation, we can validate different UI checks and screens of an application.
+So, Cypress is a new-age test automation tool used for Web application automation, where we can validate different UI checks and screens of an application.
 Cypress speeds up the execution as compared to performing this manually.
-When we perform Web application testing manually we tend to miss attention to details , whereas with Cypress we get all the testcases formed in the form of scripts and it covers everything in detail.
+When we perform Web application testing manually, we tend to miss attention to detail, whereas with Cypress, we get all the test cases formed in the form of scripts, and it covers everything in detail.

-Cypress is just like a robot who works on instructions given by a test developer using scripting language.
-It clicks on buttons, links and fetches data from the UI for further validation.
-By providing a set of instructions to cypress we can navigate through the website and test all possible scenarios both positive as well as negative.
+Cypress is just like a robot who works on instructions given by a test developer using a scripting language.
+It clicks on buttons, links, and fetches data from the UI for further validation.
+By providing a set of instructions to Cypress, we can navigate through the website and test all possible scenarios, both positive and negative.

 Also Read: Check if an element exists or not using Cypress

 While executing the test, Cypress works in two ways: headed and headless.
-When we give commands for headed execution, you will see a new window getting open with options of selecting web browsers.
-From there you can select chrome or electron and kick off your automation run.
-Whereas when we perform execution in headless mode we start the execution by defining @tags which will help Cypress to understand which test cases need to be executed and which can be skipped.
+When we give commands for headed execution, you will see a new window open with options for selecting web browsers.
+From there, you can select Chrome or Electron and kick off your automation run.
+Whereas when we perform execution in headless mode, we start the execution by defining @tags, which will help Cypress to understand which test cases need to be executed and which can be skipped.

-We can define Cypress framework using cucumber, we can create feature files which will be having all the test steps defined in Gherkins and for each step there will be step definition, we will be having a POM (Page object model) using that we will be keeping all page related identifiers at one place .
-Inside the Fixture folder we will be keeping all our test data, we will keep general utilities in the Utility folder which will be getting called out in step definitions.
-For reporting we can use allure report or HTML report.
+We can define Cypress framework using cucumber, we can create feature files which will have all the test steps defined in Gherkins and for each step there will be step definition, we will be having a POM (Page object model) using that we will keep all page-related identifiers at one place .
+Inside the Fixture folder, we will be keeping all our test data, we will keep general utilities in the Utility folder, which will be called out in step definitions.
+For reporting, we can use the allure report or the HTML report.

-For this article we are targeting to understand Cypress assertion so first we will try to understand:
+For this article, we are targeting to understand Cypress assertions, so first, we will try to understand:

-Assertions usually evaluate in boolean format in “True” or “False”, based on which we make a decision if the test case is getting passed or failed or sometimes we define other flows based on the outputs which we are getting from assertions.
-If we do not use assertions in the code it will become very difficult to identify the problem plus validate the functionality which should be there on application.
-If we are expecting a button to be there on the UI and it should be enabled for that we will be needing assertions.
+Assertions usually evaluate in boolean format in “True” or “False”, based on which we make a decision if the test case is passing or failed or sometimes we define other flows based on the outputs that we are getting from assertions.
+If we do not use assertions in the code, it will become very difficult to identify the problem, plus validate the functionality that should be there in the application.
+If we are expecting a button to be there on the UI and it should be enabled, then we will need assertions.

 In the following sections, we will explore the different types of Cypress asserts and provide examples of each.